eddienubes/sagetest/docs/src/content/docs/advanced/dedicated-mode.md

 title: Dedicated Mode
 ---

-### Standard behavior

-The way this library works by default is it spins up a server for each request, as well as handles its graceful shutdown.
+> The way this library works by default is it spins up a server for each request, as well as handles its graceful shutdown.

-### Dedicated mode

 To speed up your tests and reduce the number of instances spawned in huge code bases, you can make use of the `dedicated` false.